sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 ### Step 3: Configure Dynamic Spawning (STEP 1)

 The program works in **2 steps**.
-First, you'll configure which airbases can spawn aircraft:
+First, you'll configure which airbases can spawn aircraft with all Dynamic spawn option:

 1. **Click "📁 Load Airbases CSV"**
-   - Select your CSV file (e.g., `AirbasesList_Caucasus.csv`)
+   - Select your CSV file corresponding to the mission map (e.g., `AirbasesList_Caucasus.csv`)

 2. **Click "📦 Load MIZ File"**
    - Select your `.miz` mission file